DrDongSi/Ca-Backbone-Prediction/README.md

 <img src="https://i.ibb.co/pQbMPrW/sample-prediction.png" alt="sample-prediction" border="0">

 ## Installing Required Packages
-In order to run the backbone prediction we need to install all required Python packages.
-This can be done by creating a virtual environment with `python -m venv env` and activating it with `source ./env/bin/activate`.
+In order to run the backbone prediction we need to install all required Python packages (Python version of 3.5 or higher is required).
+This can be done by creating a virtual environment with `python3 -m venv env` and activating it with `source ./env/bin/activate`.
 Once the virtual Python environment is activated, the required packages can be installed with pip using `pip install -r requirements.txt`.

 Additionally, we need to have Chimera installed on the system and a symbolic link to the chimera binary file in `/usr/local/bin/chimera` must exist.

 ## Usage
+Before we can run the prediction we have to set the source root of the project using the following command.

+`export PYTHONPATH="${PYTHONPATH}:/PATH_TO_REPOSITORY/Ca-Backbone-Prediction/`

 The backbone prediction can be run by invoking the `prediction.py` script located in the `prediction` package.
 It requires two positional arguments:

 * Input path
 * Output path

+> Paths must be passed as absolute paths

 In addition to the input and output path we can also provide a JSON file containing threshold values for each protein using `-t THRESHOLD_FILE `.
 If this file is not provided threshold values are determined automatically which can lead to worse prediction results.